prashanth1276/ci-cd-microservice/README.md

 * Versioned artifact publishing
 * **Real continuous deployment to a running environment**
 * Manual rollback by redeploying the latest production image

-This setup closely mirrors how modern engineering teams ship and maintain microservices in real-world environments.

 ---